 Unlimited heat and light for factories, offices, homes, and more!

 Heliostats are computer-controlled mirrors which keep the sun reflected on a target as the sun moves across the sky.
-The LightManufacturing H1 heliostat delivers over 1300 watts of heat to a target – or over 150,000 lumens for lighting applications.The H1 offers the lowest cost-per-reflected watt of any commercially available heliostat.
+The LightManufacturing H1™ heliostat delivers up to 1300 watts of heat to a target – or up to 150,000 lumens for lighting applications.The H1 offers the lowest cost-per-reflected watt of any commercially available heliostat.
 Easy setup, optional wireless control.

 Combine multiple H1 heliostats for unlimited heating & lighting power.
 The H1 moves rapidly between targets – useful for sustainable manufacturing applications or residential day-lighting or building heating.
 LightManufacturing’s general purpose H1 Heliostat is simple, low cost, and reliable.New option: Vacuum Adjustable 100x Concentrating MirrorThe H1 joins your WiFi network, and is configured and targeted using your smart phone or web browser.
 No special software required!
 Once targeted, the on-board computer tracks the sun and keeps the reflection on-target – your phone or browser is no longer needed.

 Media List (left):Video showing real-time heliostat movementStill photo, H1 heliostatBeach Testing, Long-Range ReflectionHome Use – Before / After Lighting Application (one H1 heliostat)